ASE A4 Steering Suspension Practice Test

 17.

 Answer A is wrong.
-The (VES) variable effort steering system controller uses the VSS signal.
-It provides less pressure at highway speeds resulting in a tighter feel.
-If the wheel feels loose or sloppy at highway speeds, suspect a fault in the VSS, it's circuit or controller.
+The (VAS) variable assist/effort steering system controller uses the VSS signal.
+It provides less pressure at highway speeds, resulting in a tighter feel.
+If the wheel feels loose or sloppy at highway speeds, suspect a VSS solenoid, circuit, or controller fault.

 Answer B is wrong.
 An open or short in the solenoid or related circuit inhibits operation.
 Test an EVO solenoid for resistance with an ohmmeter and specifications.

 Answer C is correct.
-If the steering feels sloppy at highway speeds, the variable orifice is not functioning and providing too much pressure.
+If the steering feels sloppy at highway speeds, the variable orifice is not functioning and allowing too much hydraulic pressure.

 Answer D is wrong.
-The orifice can become clogged, resulting in less assist during parking maneuvers.
+The orifice can become clogged, resulting in less assistance during parking maneuvers.

-18. A vehicle with a ribbed serpentine belt makes a chirping sound when it's first started in the morning.
+18. A vehicle with a ribbed serpentine belt chirps when it first starts in the morning.
 Which of the following is the LEAST likely cause of this noise?

 • A. A worn serpentine belt.